Skip to main content

 About

-15 years in SEO, mostly enterprise eCommerce.
+15 years in technical SEO.
+Enterprise eCommerce focus since 2018.
 Currently APAC SEO Manager at lululemon.

 Speaking at Melbourne Product Marketing Meetup Attending Saigon SEO Conference 2025 With ex-colleagues at the Sydney SEO Conference 2024